Seamless generation of FTA Compliant e-invoices

 How to Verify a TRN in the UAE

-The Federal Tax Authority provides an online TRN verification tool.
-The process is quick and requires only the fifteen-digit TRN.
+The Federal Tax Authority provides an online tool for TRN verification.
+The process is straightforward and takes only a few seconds.

-- Enter the fifteen-digit TRN and complete the captcha
+Step Two Enter the fifteen digit TRN into the search field and complete the captcha for security.

-If the business name matches the invoice details, the TRN is valid.
-If no record appears, the number may be incorrect or misused.
+If the names match, the TRN is valid.
+If no record appears, the TRN is incorrect or misused.

-What To Do If a TRN Fails Verification
+What To Do When a TRN Fails Verification

 Importance of TRN for Businesses